Yubico/yubikit-ios/docs/raw.md

 ---

-For such scenarios YubiKit allows to send raw commands to the key over two channels: using the `YKFKeyRawCommandService` or over a `PC/SC like` interface.
+For such scenarios YubiKit allows to send raw commands to the key over two channels: using the `YKFRawCommandService` or over a `PC/SC like` interface.

-The `YKFKeyRawCommandService` provides a simple API for sending synchronous and asynchronous requests to the key.
+The `YKFRawCommandService` provides a simple API for sending synchronous and asynchronous requests to the key.
 In the following example the application executes a request for selecting the PIV application from the card:

 ##### Objective-C